rdlauer/articles/airtable/extending-simple-chart/tutorial.md

 	   |
 	   |__We create an array of numbers in `chartData` which are *counts* of x-axis values *by* y-axis value.

-Knowing this, let's go ahead and replace that deleted section of code with the following (we'll be sure to walk through it):
+Knowing this, let's go ahead and replace that deleted section of code with the following:

 	for (const [yValueString, records] of recordsByYValueString.entries()) {
 	  let chartData = [];